Filter list

 How to Avoid Sounding Like A Seller

-And don't forget, you might be a seller in the community, but build personal relationships with your peers.
+And don't forget, you might be a seller in the community, but that doesn't mean you can't build personal relationships with your peers.
 Actually get to know other members of the community.
-The more you get to know your peers personally, the stronger your community will be.
-Connecting one on one helps build this foundation.
+The more you get to know them personally, the stronger your community will be.

-2. Make your peers the star
+2. Make your community the star through active engagement

 In a community, the focus should be on the people and their connections.
 You want to invite participation from everyone, not just the loudest in the room.